saucelabs-training/demo-js/playwright/README.md

 * **Purpose**: Execute Playwright tests in any [suppported language](https://playwright.dev/docs/languages) by connecting to a remote Selenium Grid.
 * **Use Case**: Suitable for developers comfortable configuring custom code environments and seeking detailed command execution logs.
+This solution is limited to testing Chrome and Microsoft Edge.
 * **Reference**: https://playwright.dev/docs/selenium-grid

 To execute Playwright with a remote grid from this directory, run: